-At the end of the excursion, the students examined the refugee policy of Germany and Lebanon in intercultural research groups with students from the Lebanese American University.
-The meeting served as a review of an exciting excursion and as a preview of the upcoming visit to Berlin.
+At the end of the study trip, the students examined the refugee policy of Germany and Lebanon in intercultural research groups with students from the Lebanese American University.
+The meeting served as a review of an exciting study trip and as a preview of the upcoming visit to Berlin.

 The project is supported and funded by the Arab-German Young Academy of Sciences and Humanities (AGYA)